-- When ships operate outside of ECAs, CLIA cruise lines must meet the 2020 Global Sulfur Limit, commonly referred to as IMO 2020, which reduces the amount of allowable sulfur content in ship emissions from 3.5% to 0.5% (an 85.7% reduction), which the IMO says should have major health and environmental benefits for the world. - " CLIA cruise line members were prepared to meet the IMO 2020 new requirements on 1 January 2020, the date they went into effect, and are looking well beyond IMO 2020 by committing significant resources and funding to sail into a cleaner future. - As a condition of membership within CLIA, oceangoing cruise line members must agree to CLIA's Environmental Policy, which is incorporated into each ship's Safety Management System (SMS) and, accordingly, subject to third-party and internal auditing. - " CLIA ocean-going cruise lines continue to invest in research and development to find new technologies that do not yet exist today in order to reduce carbon emissions across the global maritime fleet and meet the IMO's target of zero emissions.
+- When ships operate outside of ECAs, CLIA cruise lines must meet the 2020 Global Sulfur Limit, commonly referred to as IMO 2020, which reduces the amount of allowable sulfur content in ship emissions from 3.5% to 0.5% (an 85.7% reduction), which the IMO says should have major health and environmental benefits for the world. - CLIA cruise line members are looking well beyond IMO 2020 by committing significant resources and funding to sail into a cleaner future. - As a condition of membership within CLIA, oceangoing cruise line members must agree to CLIA's Environmental Policy, which is incorporated into each ship's Safety Management System (SMS) and accordingly, subject to third-party and